Tirth-Thakkar/APCSP-Blog/_posts/2022-12-02-conditionals.md

  (f) False

-Your answer t matches the correct answer which was t What are Booleans?
+Your answer f doesn&#39;t match the correct answer which was t What are Booleans?
  (a) A value that stores true or false
  (b) gold/silver
  (c) a fancy french pastry

-Your answer c doesn&#39;t match the correct answer which was a Is the moon made of cheese?
+Your answer a matches the correct answer which was a Is the moon made of cheese?
  (t) True
  (f) False

-Your answer t doesn&#39;t match the correct answer which was f Is Mr.Mortenson extremly handsome and attractive?
+Your answer f matches the correct answer which was f Is Mr.Mortenson extremly handsome and attractive?
  (a) Yes he is extremly handsome and attractive
- (a)
- (b) No he&#39;s not and I hate points. (c) No
+ (b) No he&#39;s not and I hate points.
+ (c) No

-Your answer a doesn&#39;t match the correct answer which was b

-You got 1 out of 4 points so you have passed this test.
+Your answer a doesn&#39;t match the correct answer which was b You got 2 out of 4 points so you have passed this test.
 </pre>
 </div>
 </div>